glowithpride/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner of the file
+the script to crate a empty file